“Is it safe to use hotel WiFi?”

 Be advised that unprotected WiFi hotspots may pose a great danger to you as a traveler.
 They are the best place for hackers to steal people’s data.

-Avoid using online banking and other financial services while being on hotel WIFI.
-Do not log into accounts that may leak valuable data when hacked.
+Avoid using online banking and other financial services on a hotel WiFi connection.
+Do not log in into accounts that may leak valuable data when hacked.

 - Make sure a WiFi hotspot isn’t fake